-Few cities are lucky enough to have an architectural icon like St. Louis's Gateway Arch overlooking the thundering Mississippi River...
-But there's so much more to STL than just the Arch!
-A booming craft brewery scene, rich history and cultural institutions, and lively locals come with the iconic Gateway Arch in this Midwestern city.
-Whether you're eating at an old-school soda fountain or getting lost in a phantasmagorical wonderland, St. Louis is a pretty great weekend destination!
+Few cities are lucky enough to have an architectural icon like the Gateway Arch overlooking the mighty Mississippi River, but there's so much more to St. Louis.
+The city has a booming craft brewery scene, a rich history, and top-notch cultural institutions.
+Whether you're eating at an old-school soda fountain or getting lost in a phantasmagorical wonderland, St. Louis is an excellent weekend destination.

 Historic Route 66 ran through St. Louis, so roll into the city old-school style and start your trip with a meal at the 24/7 Eat-Rite Diner.
 Incredibly small and incredibly unassuming, you won't find a better greasy spoon in the city.
 If you're not sure what to get, order the Slinger: hash browns, sausage, and eggs topped with chili and onions.